mwbowers/mwbowers.github.io/concepts/program-structure/qsys-program.md

 XamService.MessageSubfileWrite(this, out _, (string)MsgFile, MsgId, MsgDta, MsgLen, 3);
 ```

+## Calling Programs Dynamically

-For Dynamic calls the **name of the program is passed by name as a string**, and the *Helper* object instanced on each QSys Program class named DynamicCaller_ will start the *Activation* and *Invocation* process to find and execute the StarEntry method passing the expected parameters.
+For Dynamic calls the **name of the program is passed as a parameter**, and the *Helper* object instanced on each QSys Program class named DynamicCaller_
+will start the *Activation* and *Invocation* process to find and execute the StarEntry method passing the expected parameters.

 > Note that the *Activation* rules are defined in the implementation of the **Program**, not in the **CallD**.

+The mechanics of **CallD**, and how the runtime locates a called program are described in [CallD](manuals/programming/call-program.html#CALLD).

-For a complete description of the `DynamicCaller_.CallD`, read [Sun Farm Guide](https://asna.github.io/SunFarm/program-bootstrap/)
+For an example using `DynamicCaller_.CallD`, read [Sun Farm Guide](https://asna.github.io/SunFarm/program-bootstrap/)

 ## Calling *Bound* Procedures